chetansinghsajwan/notes/git/three-tree-arch.md

 ## Head

-HEAD is the pointer to the current branch reference, which is in turn a pointer to the last commit made on that branch.
+Head is just a reference to a commit.
+Git uses this reference to determine the current state of the repository.
+For example, Git uses head to compare Head Tree with the working tree to determine what are

 ## Index